After The Nevada Caucuses, Bernie Sanders Is The Man To Beat

 Warren got about 20% of them, about the same as Sanders and Buttigieg.
 Warren did far worse with those who decided earlier.

 What does that tell you?
-She and her surrogates believe that shows Warren had a strong debate — and that she was hurt by early voting.
+She and her surrogates believe that this shows Warren had a strong debate — and that she was hurt by early voting.

 Because so many people voted early, before her strong performance against Bloomberg, it was nearly impossible for Warren to change enough minds to be a factor.
 The lesson for Warren is likely to be that she can differentiate herself from Sanders in Tuesday's South Carolina debate with a similar command posture.